Updated: Apr 11

-For the next installment of the Pro Insight Q&A series, presented by Babcock Hoops, we have Fresno State commit Leonardo Colimerio, from São Paulo, Brazil:
+For the next installment of the Pro Insight Q&A series, we present Fresno State commit Leonardo Colimerio, from São Paulo, Brazil:

 Leonardo Colimiero: I started playing when I was 9 or 10 years old, I started watching because I have a big brother (Lucas Colimerio).
 He’s 24 years old now.
 He’s a pro back home (plays for Joinville) so he’s basically my inspiration.
 I first started practicing with him and watching his games before I ever played on any team, myself.
 When I was like 10 or 11 years old I got on a team and when I was like 12 or 13 I started falling in love with the game...so I think that’s it...I started playing mostly because of my brother.